Nuclear reactor: Emissions

 Nuclear reactors produce tritium as part of normal operations, which is eventually released into the environment in trace quantities.

-As an isotope of hydrogen, tritium (T) frequently binds to oxygen and forms T_{2}O. This molecule is chemically identical to H_{2}O and so is both colorless and odorless, however the additional neutrons in the hydrogen nuclei cause the tritium to undergo beta decay with a half-life of 12.3 years.
+As an isotope of hydrogen, tritium (T) frequently binds to oxygen and forms T_{2}O. This molecule is chemically identical to H_{2}O and so is both colorless and odorless; however, the additional neutrons in the hydrogen nuclei cause the tritium to undergo beta decay with a half-life of 12.3 years.
 Despite being measurable, the tritium released by nuclear power plants is minimal.
 The United States NRC estimates that a person drinking water for one year out of a well contaminated by what they would consider to be a significant tritiated water spill would receive a radiation dose of 0.3 millirem.
 For comparison, this is an order of magnitude less than the 4 millirem a person receives on a round trip flight from Washington, D.C. to Los Angeles, a consequence of less atmospheric protection against highly energetic cosmic rays at high altitudes.

-The amounts of strontium-90 released from nuclear power plants under normal operations is so low as to be undetectable above natural background radiation.
-Detectable strontium-90 in ground water and the general environment can be traced to weapons testing that occurred during the mid-20th century (accounting for 99% of the Strontium-90 in the environment) and the Chernobyl accident (accounting for the remaining 1%).
+The amounts of strontium-90 released from nuclear power plants under normal operations are undetectable above natural background radiation.
+Detectable strontium-90 in groundwater and the general environment can be traced to weapons testing that occurred during the mid-20th century (accounting for 99% of the strontium-90 in the environment) and the Chernobyl accident (accounting for the remaining 1%).